Charlotta Seuerling: Early life

 Charlotta Seuerling was the daughter of Carl Gottfried Seuerling and Margareta Seuerling, actors and directors of a travelling theatre company.
 She became blind at the age of four due to an incompetent smallpox vaccination.
 Four years later, at the age of eight, she contracted smallpox, and the scars made people consider her ugly, which made her shy.

-As a child, she contributed to the household by singing songs she had composed herself to the music of the harp in her parents' theatre.
+As a child, she contributed to the household by singing songs she had composed herself to harp music in her parents' theatre.
 She was widely advertised as a wonder: the singing and music-making blind child.
 She also played the guitar.
 Her father was very ambitious and upheld a high standard in the plays at his theatre company, often performing famous plays from the continent, such as plays by Shakespeare.
 Her mother was a good actress who became the first Swedish-speaking Juliet in Romeo and Juliet in Norrköping in 1776.
 They toured in both Sweden and Finland, and even performed at the Swedish court on at least one occasion.
 They were popular among the public, but often had financial difficulties and problems with irregular staff – during periods of staff shortage they were forced to use dolls on stage.
 Charlotta's sister Carolina Fredrika Seuerling was also an actress, but she married a vicar in 1789 and retired.